 - Keep in mind that the distribution might not always be an exact 80/20.
 The important thing to focus on is finding areas where a small proportion of the input accounts for a large proportion of the output.

-- If you’re engaging in a long-term process, you can periodically reevaluate your situation, and then reapply this principle accordingly each time.
+- If you’re engaging in a long-term process, you should reevaluate your situation periodically, and reapply this principle accordingly each time.